-Labeling is required for any piece of electrical equipment that may need examination, adjustment, service or maintenance while energized, creating the potential for an arc flash incident to occur.
+According to NFPA 70E, labeling is required for any piece of electrical equipment that may need examination, adjustment, service or maintenance while energized.
+These labels communicate the electrical hazards an employee may be exposed to, including the potential for an arc flash incident.

 Examples of where to put your arc flash labels to stay compliant

 Label where un-terminated wires or cables needing superior abrasion and chemical resistance exist.